HaigBishop/quiet-consensus/README.md

 - [Architecture](./docs/architecture.md)

 ## To Do
-- Mint some SCT NFTs
+- Create SCT viewing keys
 - Create the polling contract
 - Link-up front end to blockchain